Cheshakoneko/Calcifer_circ2MHC/README.md

 > RNCMPT00043:1

 Most binding RBP around the back-splice junction (250 bp up- and downstream of the back-splice junction and 25 bp into the circRNA on both sites):
 > no_rbp_binding

-Linear sequence ORF:
-> 3prime_partial:593

-1 cycle ORF:
+linear ORF:
 > complete:597

-2 cycle ORF:
+pseudo circular ORF:
 > complete:597

-3 cycle ORF:
+multi cycle ORF:
 > complete:597

 Uniqueness of putative ORF peptide: